xogus1194/openmusichistory/mahler-symphony.md

-This is the main melody of 3rd movment.
+This is the main melody of 3rd movement.

 ![Alt text](https://github.com/user-attachments/assets/421bfc0a-8bd7-47e1-a1c5-6dc63e99e650)